-Moshe Safdie, Founding Principal, and Lead Designer at Safdie Architects were part of the PA Talks series with Hamid Hassanzadeh, founder of PA in an insightful discussion on some of his award-winning and astounding works that have shaped the architecture for the future.
+Moshe Safdie, Founding Principal, and Lead Designer at Safdie Architects was part of the PA Talks series with Hamid Hassanzadeh, founder of PA in an insightful discussion on some of his award-winning and astounding works that have shaped the architecture for the future.

 Famous for his megastructures, built all over the world Moshe Safdie during the COVID-19 lockdown discussed his story of becoming an architect, establishing his practice, his very first project Habitat 67, humanizing the mega-scale, COVID’s impact, and much more.